mulian/smart-daemon-control/README.md

 # smart-daemon-control package

-Easy manage and control your development daemons like PHP, Apache, Nginx, MySql(, ALL DAEMONS) in your status bar.
+Easy manage and control your development daemons like PHP, Apache, Nginx, MySql(, ALL DAEMONS) in your status bar.<br>
-Use this package with all os!
+Use this package with all os.

 Scan algorithm for:
  * Mac OS X